node-red/node-red.github.io/docs/getting-started/docker.md

 README.md
-package.json     # add any extra nodes your flow needs into your own package.json. flows.json       # the normal place Node-RED store your flows flows_cred.json  # credemtials your flows may need settings.js      # your settings file
+package.json     # add any extra nodes your flow needs into your own package.json. flows.json       # the normal place Node-RED store your flows flows_cred.json  # credentials your flows may need settings.js      # your settings file
 ```